 - Attendees may be spread over several rooms in the event of (too) high attendance.

 - Check whether all measures are possible at the usual meeting venue and, when changing venues, take into account the requirement that the physical meeting must be held at the place indicated in the articles of association or otherwise in the municipality where the company is domiciled.
-The municipality must be the same as that mentioned in the convocation notice.

 - Prepare a back-up plan for emergencies should, for example, the rented premises unexpectedly close their doors or if the governments imposes a ban on gatherings.